Mel Tormé: Resurgence

 Tormé made a guest vocal appearance on the 1983 album Born to Laugh at Tornadoes by the progressive pop band Was (Not Was).
 Tormé sang the satiric jazz song "Zaz Turned Blue" about a teenager who is choked as part of an erotic asphyxiation ("Steve squeezed his neck/He figured what the heck") – and who may or may not have suffered brain damage as a result ("Now he plays lots of pool/And as a rule/He wears a silly grin/On his chin").

 In 1991 Tormé published Traps, the Drum Wonder, a biography of drummer Buddy Rich, who was his friend since Rich left the Marines in 1944.
-He also owned and played a drum set that drummer Gene Krupa used for many years.
+Tormé also owned and played a drum set that drummer Gene Krupa used for many years.
 George Spink, treasurer of the Jazz Institute of Chicago from 1978 - 1981, recalled that Tormé played this drum set at the 1979 Chicago Jazz Festival with Benny Goodman on "Sing, Sing, Sing".

 Writing, songwriting and recordings

 Tormé's non-fiction books include The Other Side of the Rainbow (1970), a memoir of his time as musical adviser for Judy Garland's television show; Traps, the Drum Wonder (1991), a biography of Buddy Rich; My Singing Teachers: Reflections on Singing Popular Music (1994); and It Wasn't All Velvet (1988), his autobiography.
 He also published a novel, Wynner (1978); wrote one episode apiece of the 1960s TV series Run For Your Life and The Virginian; and received a "story by" credit on a 1974 episode of Mannix.

 Tormé wrote more than 250 songs, several of which became standards.
 He often wrote the arrangements for the songs he sang.
-He collaborated with Bob Wells on his most popular composition, "The Christmas Song" (1946); they wrote the song on a swelteringly hot and sunny day in California, sitting down and coming up with all the most 'mid-wintery' things they could think of, in an attempt to cool themselves down; it was recorded first by Nat King Cole.
+He collaborated with Bob Wells on his most popular composition, "The Christmas Song" (1946).
+They wrote the song on a swelteringly hot and sunny day in California, sitting down and coming up with all the most 'mid-wintery' things they could think of, in an attempt to cool themselves down; it was recorded first by Nat King Cole.
 Tormé said that he wrote the music in 45 minutes and that it was not one of his favorites, calling it "my annuity".

 Personal life

 Mel Tormé was married four times, first to Candy Toxton (1949-1955); second to Arlene Miles (1956-1965); third to Janette Scott, Thora Hird's daughter (1966-1977); and last to Ali Severson (from 1984 to his death in 1999).
 All his marriages except the last one ended in divorce.
-Tormé was survived by his wife Ali; five children: Steve March-Tormé, Melissa Torme-March, and Tracy, Daisy, and James Tormé; and two stepchildren: Carrie Tormé and Kurt.
+Tormé was survived by his wife Ali; five children: Steve March-Tormé, Melissa Tormé-March, and Tracy, Daisy, and James Tormé; and two stepchildren: Carrie Tormé and Kurt.
 Tracy was a screenwriter and producer.
 James Tormé is a jazz vocalist based in Los Angeles, California.
 Steve March-Tormé is also a musician who lives and works in Appleton, Wisconsin.